gbonilla712/fpl-simple-linear-regression/README.md

 # fpl-simple-linear-regression

-Florida Power & Light (FPL) Simple Linear Regression Analysis Overview
+⚡ Florida Power & Light (FPL) — Simple Linear Regression Analysis 📘 Overview
 This project examines how meteorological variables—primarily daily mean temperature and precipitation—influence electrical demand and net generation within Florida Power & Light’s (FPL) service territory.
-Using simple linear regression models and Pearson correlation analysis, the study evaluates the strength and direction of linear relationships across multiple Florida locations from 2019 to 2024.
+Using simple linear regression models and Pearson correlation analysis, the study evaluates linear relationships across multiple Florida locations from 2019 to 2024.

-The analysis was conducted entirely in Excel, using the Data Analysis ToolPak for regression modeling and correlation computation.
+The analysis was conducted entirely in Excel using the Data Analysis ToolPak for regression modeling and correlation computation.

-The primary objective of this study is to determine how weather variables affect electrical demand and net generation across FPL’s service region.

-Project Structure
+🗂️ Project Structure
 Code
 fpl-simple-linear-regression/
 │── data/